brettchalupa/graphql-docs/README.md

 `bin/rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+### Releasing a new version of the gem

+1. Update CHANGELOG.md
+2. Bump the version in `lib/graphql-docs/version.rb`
+3. Make a commit and tag it with `git commit -a vX.X.X`
+4. Push the commit and tags to GitHub: `git push origin main && git push --tags`
+5. Build the gem: `gem build`
+6. Push the gem to RubyGems.org: `gem push graphql-docs-X.X.X.gem`

 ## Sample Site

 Clone this repository and run: